dkacza/library-api/README.md

 ### Library API

 #### General description:
-This is a REST API which is meant to be used by book libraries, for getting and updating data about the books and the people who lend them.
+This is a REST API which is meant to be used by libraries, for getting and updating data about the books and the people who lend them.

 #### Technical details
 - The app was made with Node.js and Express.js framework with MVC pattern in mind.
 - It uses MongoDB to store the data and Mongoose for accessing it in a convinient way.
-- User authentication is implemented via JWT's through dedicated NPM package.
+- User authentication is implemented via JWT through dedicated NPM package.
 - Vulnerable data is encrypted through modules and packages like `crypto` and `bcrypt`.
 - The app protects itself from XSS attacks and query injections by implementing additional 3rd party middleware packages.
 - The app can be run in 2 modes: production and development.
 Their difference lies within the way the errors are presented to user.